Zeusmallan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ':' '\n' | wc -l Create a script that counts the number of directories in the PATH prinenv  script that lists environment variables. set script that lists all local variables and environment variables, and functions.
+BEST=School script that creates a new local variable.